-Back in mid July, my friends and I, shown in these pics, Wendy Lovas and Breanne Altherr, went to Salt Lake City, UT for the Young Living 2019 International Convention.
+Back in mid July, my friends and I, shown in these pics, Wendy Lovas and Breanne Altherr, went to Salt Lake City, UT for a convention.
 We spent this particular day visiting our friend Thomas Sandberg (he runs the Long Living Pets Raw Food Research) enjoying his awesome Great Danes – Odin the black adult and Tyr the brindle pup.
 I definitely got a lot of needed Dane love from the two of them!

 What was cool about the visit also is that all three of these friends are graduates from the former distance learning school I co-founded in animal naturopathy!!!
 It was SO refreshing to be with such like-minded friends again on the ways we believe our dogs ought to be raised.
 We certainly don’t have all the answers but we do have solutions that have greatly helped our own dogs and those of others.
 That just makes all the naysaying, censorship, “quack” jokes, the entire gamut worth it because after all dogs lives have been both saved and improved!

 It’s clear I was in my happy place being outdoors with this dog breed I’ve loved since my teen years, and with awesome friends.
 It truly was a VERY special day.
 We were so grateful to Thomas for allowing us to invade his private space and share in his life with his dogs for a few hours.